 4. Set your water heater to its optimal temperature

 Your home’s water heater is probably an appliance probably you haven’t adjusted since it was installed.
 However, letting it run unchecked can run up your bill unnecessarily.
-If your water heater is set above 120 degrees fahrenheit, then you’re likely wasting energy.
-120 degrees fahrenheit is the perfect temperature to provide water as hot as you’ll ever need (while also warding off nasty bacteria) without wasting energy.
+If your water heater is set above 120 degrees Fahrenheit, then you’re likely wasting energy.
+120 degrees Fahrenheit is the perfect temperature to provide water as hot as you’ll ever need (while also warding off nasty bacteria) without wasting energy.
+If your water heater is showing signs of wear and tear, that too can add to the rise in your bills as it will be using more energy, if this is the case then you will want to check out water heater sales to see which would be best for your home and bills.

 5. Don’t forget your windows